2025–26 Melbourne City FC season: Pre-season

 On 6 June, Steven Ugarkovic departed City following the end of his two-year contract whilst Alessandro Lopane signed on for three seasons.
 The day after, Samuel Souprayen signed on for one season.
 Youth players Arion Sulemani and Harry Politidis departed following the conclusion of their contracts on 12 June.
 The day after, Max Caputo also signed a three-year contract extension whilst Callum Talbot departed following the conclusion of his contract.
 A week later, Harry Shillington signed a one-year contract extension.

 City's Australia Cup Round of 32 opponents were confirmed on 26 June, to verse NPL NSW side APIA Leichhardt away in which it was confirmed to be played on 30 July at Leichhardt Oval; exactly one month until then.
 Two days later, Jimmy Jeggo announced his retirement from professional football.
 On 7 July, goalkeeper Patrick Beach also signed a three-year contract extension.

 On 11 July, City's first new signing was Australian defender Liam Bonetig from Scottish side Celtic B on a three-year deal.
-A week later, City officially returned to training in preprations for the upcoming season.
+A week later, City officially returned to training in preparations for the upcoming season.
 On 21 July, Marco Tilio's loan at City ended and returned to Celtic.
 Two days later, academy product Beckham Baker signed on a three-year deal for his first professional contract at City.